deepchecks/deepchecks/docs/source/user-guide/integrations/airflow.rst

 ----------------------------------

 The :func:`~deepchecks.tabular.suites.model_evaluation` suite will be used to evaluate the model itself.
-It will check for model performance and overfit issues and will save the reports in the ``suite_results`` directory.
+It will check for model performance and overfit issues and will save the report to the ``suite_results`` directory.

 .. code-block:: python